jtsteinbach/sandbox/README.md

 ## 18. FAQ

+**Why didn't my secret block the save?**
+Because 1.3 redacts instead of blocking.
+The credential is replaced with `<REDACTED>` in the committed blob, your file on disk is untouched, and the journal records which files were redacted.
+Only a file that can't be rewritten faithfully (not clean UTF-8) still blocks.
+Section 8.

+**Someone else has a file locked and my edit keeps reverting.
+Where did my work go?**
+Into the object store.
+The revert is journaled as `lock-revert` with the hash of exactly what you wrote; `sb salvage <hash> [<path>]` writes it back out to any filename you like.
+Nothing you typed is destroyed — sandbox just refuses to let a second writer's copy become the version of record.

+**Can I turn locking off?**
+No. Shared operation is structural in 1.3, not a setting.
+In a repository with one user it never does anything visible: you are always your own lock holder, and your own edits move your locks forward.

+**Why does `sb branch` create a save?**
+So a branch is never an empty name.
+It can be switched to, tested, exported, and merged the moment it exists, and there is no "save something first" step before a merge.
+If the branch you were on had no saves, it is seeded with the same commit so the two share a base.

+**I merged a branch that doesn't have my file, and the file survived.
+Bug?**
+Intended.
+In a three-way merge a file that only your side has never existed in the base, which reads as "only we changed it," so it is kept.
+Deleting it would mean inventing a deletion the other branch never made.
+A file is removed only when it existed in the base and the other side deleted it.

 **Where did the signatures go?
 Is sandbox less secure now?**
 The Ed25519 signing was removed deliberately; Section 9 has the full reasoning.
 Keys with no management story prove nothing, and a hand-rolled fallback implementation is a liability.
 The properties the signatures actually provided (integrity, tamper evidence) are covered by content re-hashing, the journal chain, the ref cross-check, and anchors.
-The same standard removed the encryption module's unused asymmetric mode in 1.2.

 **Is SHA-256 "cryptography"?
 I asked for none.**
 It's a hash function from Python's standard library used as a content fingerprint.
 No keys, no signatures, no third-party crypto code.
 Content addressing, integrity checking, and the journal are all built on it.